THE FORD PRESIDENCY

 - d.
 Daniel Ortega - new communist ruler

 - e.
-Carter delayed most aid until Ortega held free elections - did not happen
+Carter delayed most aid until Ortega held free elections -

 - f.
 Ortega received aid from USSR and Cuba instead